 Determine which drill bits need some attention and separate them from the sharp bits.
 There is no point trying to sharpen bits that are already sharp, as you will only shorten their lifespan.

 2. Grind the Edges

-Put your goggles on for this part.
-Switch on the grinder and place your drill bit to the grinding wheel so that the blade is parallel to the grinder.
+Turn on the grinder and hold the worst drill bits against the coarse wheel first before graduating to the finer wheel.
+Hold the bit so the blade is parallel to the grinder.
 Press gently and allow the grinder to smooth away unwanted metal.

 3. Don’t Overdo It

 The drill bit should be in contact with the grinder for no more than five seconds at a time.
 To achieve the best angle, try to sharpen the area where the twisted shaft meets the tip.

 After sharpening the bit, dip it in your bucket of cold water.
 This will prevent the bit from heating up and burning your hands.
 When bits heat up, they can also lose their sharpness.

 Remove the bit from the water and check the edge to see whether or not it is sharp.

 5. Do the Other Side

 If you are satisfied with the first side, turn the drill bit 180 degrees and repeat the process on the other side.
 Aim for a central point where both cutting surfaces meet in the middle of the bit.